-- 1. A letter of explanation/invoice is mailed to the address on file. - 2.
-The debt is posted to the student's account.
-The student will be unable to enroll in classes and academic transcripts will not be released until the debt is cleared.
+1. A letter of explanation/invoice is mailed to the address on file.
+2. The debt is posted to the student's account.
+The student will be unable to enroll in classes until the debt is cleared.

 Repayments are made to the appropriate programs within 45 days of receipt of the student's payment.
 A student who owes a repayment to any Title IV programs is ineligible for further Title IV assistance until the full repayment has been made.
-Common refund/repayment examples are available from the Financial Aid Director.
+Common refund/repayment examples are available from the Director of Financial Aid & Scholarships.